 Be sure to follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

 - 8 ounces thinly sliced corned beef (or pastrami)

 - 6 ounces sauerkraut, drained and squeezed dry

 - 4 tablespoons butter

 - Preheat oven to 400°F

-- Spread each slice of bread with 1 tablespoon Thousand Island dressing and top with one slice of Swiss cheese.
-Put half of the corned beef on two slices of bread and top with half of the sauerkraut and place the other slice of bread on each.
-Butter both sandwiches and place buttered side down on a sheet pan and butter the top piece of bread.
+- Spread each slice of bread generously with Russian dressing and top with one slice of Swiss cheese.
+Put half of the corned beef on two slices of bread and top with half of the sauerkraut.
+Place the other slice of bread on each.
+Butter both sandwiches and place buttered side down on a hot griddle or skillet.

-- Transfer to the middle of the preheated oven and bake for about 5 minutes, remove from oven and flip the sandwiches over and bake an additional 5 minutes or until the cheese is melted.
+- Flip the sandwiches over and toast an additional 2-3 minutes or until the cheese is melted.